pgalko/athlete_data_warehouse/README.md

 *This tool is a one man's hobby project to cater for his own needs and you are welcome to use it.
 I have taken every precaution known to me to secure the user data and protect his privacy... but I don't know , what I don't know... and can not guarantee that I have not missed something.*

-## How to Install (Windows single user - for initial exploration)
+## How to Install (Windows,private use)
 ```
        Install Python 3.9 (any Python 3.x version should work)

        Clone the repository

        Install Python requirements
-           cd to src directory an run "pip install -r requirements.txt"
+           cd to src directory and run "pip install -r requirements.txt"

        Install and configure PostgreSQL v13.1 (tested on 10.0 and above)
            Set path/environmet variables